Saša Bjelanović: International career

 Bjelanović was a member of the Croatian Youth team at the 1999 FIFA World Youth Championship, where he made only one appearance and scored one goal.

 He made his debut for the Croatian senior national team on 9 February 2005, coming on as a second-half substitute for Eduardo da Silva in a friendly match against Israel, which ended in a 3–3 draw.
 In late March 2005, he was also part of the Croatian squad that played Iceland and Malta in the 2006 World Cup qualifying, but remained an unused substitute in both matches.

 Post career

 On 25 May 2018 Bjelanović was confirmed as the Director of Football at Hajduk Split.
-Bjelanović was working as previous director Mario Branco's assistant before being promoted after the departure of the Portuguese.
+Bjelanović was dismissed from the position of sports director of Hajduk after only eighteen months, without having spent a full season at the club.
+In June 2022, Bjelanović was appointed Director of Football Operations in NK Istra 1961 where, after just one season, he achieved historic success and fifth place in the Croatian Football League 2022–23, where they fought until the very end for the first ever appearance in any of the European competitions.